Founded in 2009, Purpose New York serves as our headquarters.

 Kaitlyn holds a B.A. in English and Psychology from New York University.
 Outside of work, she loves enjoying live music, cooking, exploring the outdoors, and scaring her parents with solo travel to places that her friends have trouble placing on a map (most recently, Azerbaijan).

-As a Project Manager at Purpose, Lisa coordinates timelines, budgets, staff, and process to ensure our project teams are delivering impactful work.
+As a Senior Project Manager at Purpose, Lisa coordinates timelines, budgets, staff, and process to ensure our project teams are delivering impactful work.

 Her educational background is rooted in Urban Planning, with a postgraduate focus in Sustainable Urbanism.
 Her love for the planet led her to work for a creative nonprofit, called Global Inheritance, where she still serves as an advisor.
 Through her project management role there, she helped to design, build and activate experiences at large-scale events to raise awareness around environmental issues.